Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 Maret 2025 09.36.50 UTC
+- WIB: Minggu, 9 Maret 2025 10.24.15 UTC
-- WITA: Minggu, 9 Maret 2025 10.36.50 UTC
+- WITA: Minggu, 9 Maret 2025 11.24.15 UTC
-- WIT: Minggu, 9 Maret 2025 11.36.50 UTC
+- WIT: Minggu, 9 Maret 2025 12.24.15 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: technology
+Kategori: inspirational